jonasjohansson/11.igem.se/pages/wiki/about/team.md

 cover: https://2019.igem.org/wiki/images/e/e7/T--Stockholm--team-01.jpg
 ---

-> Esther was invented and made possible by colourful and fantastic team of people.
+> Esther was invented and made possible by a fantastic team of people.
 With 🇪🇸🇬🇷🇸🇪🇰🇿🇮🇳🇮🇩🇳🇱🇫🇷🇱🇹🇮🇩🇦🇷🇮🇳🇨🇳🇩🇪 diverse backgrounds and perspectives we went from ambitious strangers to dedicated creators, and most importantly, became great friends.

 {% div "members" %}